cjones54/CSC400/README.md

 # CSC400
 School Project
-This project is intended for academic purposes first and there is available 'as is' with no warranty.
+This project is intended for academic purposes first and it is available 'as is' with no warranty.
 ---------------------------------------------
 This project contains a template from startbootstrap.com and has a MIT license seen here: https://github.com/StartBootstrap/startbootstrap-sb-admin-2/blob/master/LICENSE